JRC History

 In the late 1987, the St. Johns Few was reorganized as the Jacksonville Rowing Club, Inc.

-The club operated out of JU from a lean-to built on to the side of the JU boathouse.
+The club operated out of JU from a lean-to built onto the side of the JU boathouse.
 Dues and any other income were deposited into an account at JU and expenses paid by JU on behalf of JRC.
 In September of 1988, Roy Fuller joined the club and took over Treasurer duties, opening the club’s first bank account and taking over the accounting functions from JU.
 The JRC began to stand on its own.

 1988: Building the First Fleet

 Somewhere around late 1988, the club purchased its original boats from Bob Negaard.
-The club’s flotilla consisted of two Wing It singles, one Seashell, one Boston, one Smallcraft, one double Smallcraft and one Laser — for the most part, all recreational boats.
+The club’s flotilla consisted of two Wing-It singles, one Seashell, one Boston, one Smallcraft, one double Smallcraft, and one Laser — for the most part, all recreational boats.

 1989: Relocating to Pottsburg Creek